-This tool solves the annoyance of longer projects of
+This tool solves the annoyance of longer projects of having to

 - If the project is in the future, scroll to the project’s start date.